6 Best Cat Litters for Odor Control in 2024

 Conclusion: Your Cat Knows Best

 Odor control is a crucial part of creating a harmonious life with cats, so hopefully these tips and litter recommendations will help you in that ever-important department.
 Every litter on this list offers great odor control and a slightly different set of pros and cons.
 Fresh Step Simply Unscented and Tidy Cats Lightweight Free & Clean have excellent odor control and performance, but with some tracking and dust issues.
-Arm & Hammer Clump & Seal Cloud Control does too, but it also has an added scent that some cats may reject.
+Arm & Hammer Clump & Seal Cloud Control does too, but it also has added fragrance that some cats may reject.
 Dr Elsey’s does well in the tracking and dust categories, but the tradeoff is its heaviness.
 If natural litters are your preference, tuft + paw's Really Great Cat Litter and Feline Pine stand out with top-notch odor control and very low tracking among eco-friendly options.
 Ultimately, as veterinarian Megan Teiber says, “the best litter is the one your cat will use”, so let your feline friend guide the way.